List of regular polytopes: Regular projective 4-polytopes

-In 4-dimensions 5 of 6 convex regular 4-polytopes generate projective 4-polytopes.
+5 of 6 convex regular 4-polytopes are centrally symmetric generating projective 4-polytopes.
 The 3 special cases are hemi-24-cell, hemi-600-cell, and hemi-120-cell.

 Regular projective 5-polytopes

-There are only 2 convex regular projective hemi-polytopes in dimensions 5 or higher: they are the hemi versions of the regular hypercube and orthoplex.
-They are tabulated below in dimension 5, for example:
+Only 2 of 3 regular spherical polytopes are centrally symmetric for ranks 5 or higher.
+The corresponding regular projective polytopes are the hemi versions of the regular hypercube and orthoplex.
+They are tabulated below for rank 5, for example: